List of Southern Unionists: Georgia

+Kentucky

-Kentucky's legislature voted not to secede and declared neutrality, but after Confederate troops moved in, the state legislature asked for Union troops to drive them out.
+(Note: Kentucky's legislature voted not to secede and declared neutrality, but after Confederate troops moved in, the state legislature asked for Union troops to drive them out.
 Delegates from 68 of the 110 Kentucky counties went to the Russellville Convention that signed an Ordinance of Secession.
 Kentucky was admitted into the Confederacy on December 10, 1861, with Bowling Green as its first capital.
 Early in the war, the Confederacy controlled more than half of Kentucky but largely lost control in 1862.
 The splinter Confederate government of Kentucky left the state and never controlled the state population after 1862.
 By the end of the war, 90,000 Kentuckians had fought for the Union, compared to 35,000 for the Confederacy.)